 Adequacy of sample size was determined using the KMO measure of sampling adequacy and validity was tested using the Bartlett's test of sphericity.
 The KMO statistic varies between 0 and 1.
 A value of 0 indicates that the sum of partial correlations is large relative to the sum of correlations, indicating diffusion in the pattern of correlations indicates that patterns of correlations are relatively compact and so factor analysis should yield distinct and reliable factors values greater than 0.5 as barely acceptable.
-According to Hutcheson & Sofroniou, (1999), values between 0.5 and 0.7 are mediocre, values between 0.7 and 0.8 are good, values between 0.8 and 0.9 are great and values above 0.9 are superb.
+According to Hutcheson & Sofroniou, 1999, values between 0.5 and 0.7 are mediocre, values between 0.7 and 0.8 are good, values between 0.8 and 0.9 are great and values above 0.9 are superb.
 All the KMO test results for the four variables were above 0.5 indicating the adequacy of the sample size.
-According to Field (2009), Bartlett's Test of Sphericity Taking a 95% level of Significance, a = 0.05 the p-value valid.
+According to Field, 2009, Bartlett's Test of Sphericity Taking a 95% level of Significance, a = 0.05 the p-value valid.
 For all the four variables, the sig of 0.000 was less than 0.05 at 95% confidence level, therefore indicating the data as reliable.
 The response rate was good as out of the 250 targeted respondents, 181 responded which accounts for 72.4% response rate.

-99.3% of the valid respondents agreed that performance planning influence strategy implementation.
+100% (all) of the respondents agreed that performance monitoring and reporting influence strategy implementation.
 Principal component analysis was carried out to get factor scores for regression analysis as the data was categorical.
-On carrying out the principal component analysis, one factor was extracted with loadings over 0.5 composed of 5 variables.
+On carrying out the principal component analysis, one factor was extracted with loadings over 0.5 composed of 6 variables.
 Composite scores for the factors was then carried out using the data reduction procedure in SPSS and a single regression factor computed for the one factor.
 Linear regression on factor component scores was carried as the data was categorical.
 The factor was then regressed on the dependent variable.

-The role of performance planning on strategy implementation was determined by carrying out a regression analysis between the dependent variable strategy implementation, and the independent variable, role of performance planning on strategy implementation.
-On running a correlation matrix, there was no multicollinearity in the data as there are no substantial correlations (r>0.9) between predictors.
-The proportion of the variance explained by the model was 0.190 (R=0.190).
-The improvement of the model on adding independent variable was good as R^2 changed to 0.036; the change was significant as the Sig.
-F change (0.036) was less than 0.05 at 95% confidence level.
-The model was a significant fit of the data overall, as the sig was 0.030 at 95% confidence level.
-Finally, the assumption that errors in regression are independent was met; this as the Durbin-Watson statistic (2.166) is close to 2 (and between 1 and 3), as recommended by Field (2009).
-The contribution of the independent variable was significant as b value (0.176) was significant as indicated by the sig value (0.030) at α =0.05 was less than the recommended maximum sig. value of 0.05.
-Therefore the null hypothesis H_0 : Performance planning has no significant influence on strategy implementation in commercial state corporations in Kenya was rejected.
+The role of performance monitoring and reporting on strategy implementation was determined by carrying out a regression analysis between the dependent variable strategy implementation and the independent variable, role of performance monitoring and reporting.
+On running a correlation matrix, there was no multicollinearity in the data as there were no substantial correlations (r > .9) between predictors.

+The proportion of the variance explained by the model was 0.438 (R=0.438).
+The improvement of the model on adding independent variable was good as $R^2$ changed to 0.191; this change was significant as the Sig.
+F change (0.000) is less than 0.05 at 95% confidence level.
+The model was a significant fit of the data overall, as the sig =0.000 in the ANOVA table at 95% confidence level.
+Finally, the assumption that errors in regression are independent was met; this is because the Durbin-Watson statistic (2.034) was close to 2 (and between 1 and

+3), as recommended by Field (2009).
+The coefficient (B value=0.414) indicated the contribution of the predictor to the model.
+The contribution was significant as the sig value (0.000) at $\alpha$ =0.05 was less than the recommended maximum sig. value of 0.05.
+Therefore the null hypothesis $H_0$ : Performance monitoring and reporting has no significant influence on strategy implementation in commercial state corporations in Kenya was rejected.

-It was concluded that the influence of performance planning on strategy implementation was statistically significant, at 95% confidence interval.
-Performance planning activities are supportive of strategy implementation.
-Therefore, state corporations should enhance the performance planning activities and link them to strategy as the factor for increasing the odds of enhancing strategy implementation was low.
+It was concluded that influence of performance monitoring and reporting on strategy implementation was statistically significant, at 95% confidence interval.
+Performance monitoring and reporting activities are supportive of strategy implementation.
+Therefore, state corporations should enhance the performance monitoring and reporting activities and link them to strategy as the factor for increasing the odds of enhancing strategy implementation was low.